Find a Translator

 Identifying your company’s needs will most certainly help you when you’re picking the right translator for the job.

 The American Translators Association — ATA is a professional association founded to advance the translation and interpreting professions and foster the professional development of individual translators and interpreters.
-ATA offers a certification exam that allows translators to demonstrate that they meet certain standards of the translation profession.
+ATA offers a certification exam that allows translators to demonstrate that they meet certain standards of the translation profession to provide certified translation services.
 Its over 10,000 members in more than more than 100 countries include translators, interpreters, teachers, project managers, web and software developers, language company owners, hospitals, universities, and government agencies.

 The National Association of Judiciary Interpreters & Translators—NAJIT has a comprehensive resource guide on their site.
 The organization promotes the highest professional standards in legal interpretation and translation.